 - deidentified data, meaning data that does not identify or provide information that could identify an individual — there are no restrictions to its use or disclosure.

 How HIPAA affects health insurance and health care providers

 HIPAA requires all health insurers to maintain the confidentiality of their customers’ health information.

 HIPAA affects health insurance in several ways.
 It requires all health insurers to maintain the confidentiality of their customers’ health information.
 This means that health insurers cannot share their customers’ health information with anyone outside of the company without the customer’s permission.
 It prohibits healthcare providers from sharing patients’ health information with anyone outside of the provider’s organization without the patient’s permission.
 This includes sharing information with other healthcare providers, insurance companies, employers, and family members.
 HIPAA requires all healthcare providers to take reasonable steps to protect the confidentiality of their patient’s health information.

 The Privacy Rule

-The Department of Heath and Human Services released HIPAA Privacy Standards.
+The Department of Health and Human Services released HIPAA Privacy Standards.
 The Standards generally limit the use and disclosure of PHI to the minimum necessary to accomplish the intended use or disclosure.
-It also gives patients the right to request and receive copies of their records, request amendments to their records and learn details of certain disclosures of the records.
+It also gives patients the right to request and receive copies of their records, request amendments to their records, and learns details of certain disclosures of the records.

 The Security Rule